RsyncProject/rsync/rsync.1.md

 >     rsync -aiv host::modname/first ::extra-file{1,2} /dest/

-Note that a daemon connection only supports accessing one module per copy command, so if the first argument in a follow-up path doesn't begin with the modname of the first path, it is assumed to be a path in the module (such as the extra-file1 & extra-file2 that are grabbed above).
+Note that a daemon connection only supports accessing one module per copy command, so if the start of a follow-up path doesn't begin with the modname of the first path, it is assumed to be a path in the module (such as the extra-file1 & extra-file2 that are grabbed above).